Death to Pageviews. All Hail Engaged Time, the New King of Content MetricsBy Paul Fredrich February 27th, 2014

-If you’re a brand publisher, you’re probably measuring your content all wrong.
+If you’re a content marketer, you’re probably measuring your content all wrong.

 It’s not just you.
-It’s everyone in the brand publishing world—the thousands of CMOs, strategists, editors, and writers who go to work and use measurement methodologies and tools designed for media companies that make money by selling ads.
+It’s everyone in the content marketing world—the thousands of CMOs, strategists, editors, and writers who go to work and use measurement methodologies and tools designed for media companies that make money by selling ads.

 To quote Salon’s Alex Halperin: “Sites that sell advertising have a strong incentive to crank out the editorial equivalent of empty calories.”

-Part of the beauty of being a brand publisher is that you don’t have to care about pageviews.
+Part of the beauty of being a content marketer is that you don’t have to care about pageviews.
 After all, selling ads is not your goal.
 But if that’s not your goal, what is your goal?
 Likes?
 Comments?
 Shares?

 If so—ask why.
-While vanity metrics such as shares, likes, and pageviews may indicate you’re having some impact, they likely don’t relate back to your ultimate goal as a brand publisher: Making people respect your work, so eventually, they give you more business.
+While vanity metrics such as shares, likes, and pageviews may indicate you’re having some impact, they likely don’t relate back to your ultimate goal as a content marketer: Making people respect your work, so eventually, they give you more business.

-That’s why Engaged Time spent with content needs to be the new standard for brand publishers.
+That’s why engaged time spent with content needs to be the new standard for content marketers.
 Unless, of course, your goal is making money off display ads.
 And in that case, good luck.